 The Year 10 Religious Education program places an emphasis on living and understanding the place of our Catholic faith in the wider world.
 Through the study and discussion of discipleship, decision making and social justice, students come to understand their role in society as young people with beliefs and values.
-During a week of community service they have the opportunity to live those beliefs and values.
-The two Reflection days similarly focus on the ways in which they can live out their faith every day.
 The study of scripture from the Old and New Testaments gives students a greater insight into the sacred text of our tradition whilst the study of the Reformation allows students to explore the notion of challenge and change within the Catholic Church.
 The Religious Education program is based on the Archdiocese of Melbourne’s guidelines and uses the text To Know, Worship and Love.
 Students study a range of units from the Content Strands of: Scripture and Jesus; Church and Community; God, Religion and Life; Prayer, Liturgy and Sacraments; and Morality and Justice

 The Church has experienced many challenges, one of the greatest being the Reformation.
 Students learn what led to the Reformation, the role of Martin Luther and the response made by the Catholic Church.

 The sanctity of human life is a fundamental teaching which underpins the Catholic understanding of the value of life.
 Students discuss the Church teaching of the beginning and ending of human life through applying the teaching of the ‘Consistent Ethic of Life’ and consider the application of Christian decision making.

 Ancient and Indigenous Spirituality

 Students have the opportunity to explore and experience the nature of Indigenous spirituality.
 This complements the Year 10 Immersion program to Santa Teresa.